 How we set ourselves up to create a life well-lived versus a life half-lived is often more about the regrets we have over the things we failed to do rather than the things we actually did.

 We regret more not becoming our ideal selves, or the person we truly wanted to be.
 We regret living an unfulfilled life.
 We regret living in fear and not having the courage to focus on the things and people that truly matter most.

 What is important in life, really?
 With that question in mind, we’ll take a look at the things most people regret not pursuing and how to live a life grounded in what really matters

 What We Regret Most

-Psychologist Tom Gilovich and his colleague Shai Davidai have found in a new research piece “The Ideal Road Not Taken” that people are haunted more by regrets about failing to fulfil their hopes, goals and aspirations than by regrets about failing to fulfil their duties, obligations and responsibilities.
+Research has found that people are haunted more by regrets about failing to fulfill their hopes, goals, and aspirations than by regrets about failing to fulfill their duties, obligations, and responsibilities.

-Published in Emotion, the researchers surveyed hundreds of participants, making a distinction between “ideal self” (not achieving goals they had set for themselves, their dreams and ambitions) and “the ought self” (not meeting the norms and rules they had for themselves or fulfilling their obligations to others), before asking them to list, name and categorise their regrets.
+Published in Emotion, the researchers surveyed hundreds of participants, making a distinction between the “ideal self” (not achieving goals they had set for themselves, their dreams, and ambitions) and “the ought self” (not meeting the norms and rules they had for themselves or fulfilling their obligations to others).
+They asked participants to list, name, and categorize their regrets.

 “When we evaluate our lives, we think about whether we’re heading toward our ideal selves, becoming the person we’d like to be.
 Those are the regrets that are going to stick with you, because they are what you look at through the windshield of life.
 The ‘ought’ regrets are potholes on the road.
 Those were problems, but now they’re behind you.” – Tom Gilovich